Hamilton cuts Rosberg's F1 lead with 50th win

 Verstappen said the team had told him to keep going initially.

-"I said there is a serious issue... and then once I jumped out it was in neutral and the car suddenly got stuck," he explained.

-Ferrari's Sebastian Vettel finished fourth but a bungled stop put paid to team mate Kimi Raikkonen's race with the Finn leaving before the wheel had been fully detached and stopping at the pit lane exit.
+Ferrari's Sebastian Vettel finished fourth but a bungled stop put paid to team mate Kimi Raikkonen's race with the Finn leaving before the wheel had been fully detached.

-Raikkonen then let the Ferrari roll back into the pitlane before parking up.
+"I saw some sparks coming out.
+At the end of the pitlane the team told me to stop ... the rear wheel nut had not fitted properly," said Raikkonen, who let the Ferrari roll back before parking up.

 Fernando Alonso was fifth for McLaren with fellow-Spaniard Carlos Sainz sixth for Toro Rosso and Brazilian Felipe Massa seventh for Williams.